rraharjo/rsql/readme.md

 Structure:
 1. each tree consists of multiple node, and tree information is stored inside tree.rsql file
 2. tree.rsql format:
-    the first 4 bytes = n       : how many columns there are the next 12 * n             : bytes are the columns information the next 4 bytes            : the root node number the next 4 bytes            : the last node number the next 4 bytes            : the last column id number
+    the next 4 bytes            : the root node number the next 4 bytes            : the last node number the next 4 bytes            : the last column id number the next 4 bytes            : the tree_num the first 4 bytes = n       : how many columns there are the next 12 * n             : bytes are the columns information
 3. each tree has the table structure which consists of the columns.
 Columns information is the following: first 4 bytes               : the column id next 4 bytes                : the type